BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 >     the LSP having to know the exact payment point and the blinding
 >     factor towards the client / payee, it would also learn the sold
 >     private key.
+>
+> We need a separate step for the client to confirm the HTLC details,
+> due to a technique known as *prepayment probing*, where the payer
+> in possession of a BOLT11 invoice will replace the hash with a fresh
+> random unclaimable hash, in order to estimate the forwarding fee
+> to reach the payee.
+> If a payer uses prepayment probing, the LSP cannot differentiate
+> between the probing and the actual payment, and requires the client
+> to determine if the HTLC it receives can be claimed by the client.

 ### 0. API Version